FIVB Women's Volleyball Club World Championship

 The FIVB Women's Volleyball Club World Championship is an international women's club volleyball competition organised by the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
 The competition was first contested in 1991 in Brazil.
 It was not held between 1995 and 2009, but since 2010, the competition has been held every year, and has been hosted by Qatar, Switzerland, the Philippines, Japan, China and Turkey.
 The competition was held in Zhejiang Province of China in 2018 and 2019.
 After the 2020 championship was cancelled due to corona virus pandemic, the competition was held in Turkey in 2021.

-The current champions are Italy's Imoco Volley Conegliano, who defeated China's Tianjin Bohai Bank 3–0 in the final of the 2024 edition, to win their third title in the competition.
-Turkish teams have been the most successful, with eight titles in total.
+The current champions are Italy's Savino Del Bene Scandicci, who defeated Italy's Imoco Volley Conegliano 3–1 in the final of the 2025 edition, to win their first title in the competition.